YongWu-cs/GNN/README.md

 From this, it can be seen that we not only achieved the reconstruction of grayscale images but also ensured that the generated color images have a consistent color distribution with the original color images.

-Second Training：

-In the second training phase, we froze the encoder of UNet, which is the feature extractor.
+Second Training：Freezing the feature extractor, training with the encoder and decoder parts of the VAE, ensuring the network to reconstruct the original color images.

 Like the loss function of the naive cVAE, the loss function of the UNet-based cVAE also focuses on both the reconstruction loss and the regularization loss.
 - Reconstruction Loss: